Qball2345/Qball2345.github.io/README.md

             <h2>About Us</h2>
             <p>"One small step for man, one giant step for water delivery."</p>
             <p>For years, firefighters have had to go back to the threeway to stop waterflow or manage pressure.
 All the walking back and forth really adds up
-            and makes water delivery require more effort than necessary. to address this issue, the Central Hose Command Unit (CHCU) was create.
+            and makes water delivery require more effort than necessary. to address this issue, the Central Hose Command Unit (CHCU) was created.
-            Now firefighters can control the flow of water remotley using their mobile device to control a linear actuator.
+            Now firefighters can control the flow of water remotley using their mobile device to engage a linear actuator.
 The system uses a transmission protocol called LoRa that allows for water to be diverted from up to one kilometer away.

             </p>